-Figure 14 below shows the geographic distribution of households by median household income by block groups in Sacramento County.
+Figure 24 shows the geographic distribution of households by median household income by block groups in Sacramento County.
 Many block groups in the county are less than or equal to the 2020 State Median Income (\$87,100).
 Households with the highest incomes mostly live outside of the incorporated cities in the more rural parts of the county and in the unincorporated suburban communities to the northeast of the City of Sacramento.
-Households with lower incomes are generally north and south of the City of Sacramento and into the Rio Linda/North Highlands area.
+This is particularly the case in Arden Arcade, Carmichael, Fair Oaks and Orangevale on larger suburban parcels in closest proximity to the American River.
+The Planned Community of Rancho Murieta in the eastern portion of the County and the Natomas in the north portion are also areas with the highest incomes.
+Households with lower incomes are generally north and south of the City of Sacramento in the Arden Arcade and South Sacramento communities and into the Rio Linda/North Highlands area.
+These areas of income generally follow the areas with racially restrictive covenants in that the wealthier areas tend to be more White and in areas where the covenants were historically in place.

-Figure 15 further displays this information by showing the percentage of low to moderate income households by census tract.
-As displayed in the figure, tracts with the highest percentage of low and moderate income households are located in and around the City of Sacramento while the lowest percentages (or households with higher incomes) are located in the outer areas of the county.
+Figure 25 further displays this information by showing the percentage of low to moderate income households by census tract.
+As displayed in the figure, tracts with the highest percentage of low and moderate income households are located in and around the City of Sacramento (Arden Arcade, South Sacramento, Rio Linda and North Highlands communities) while the lowest percentages (or households with higher incomes) are located in the outer areas of the county.
+(Rancho Murieta and Southeast community) were properties are larger and predominately rural in nature.

-As shown in Figure 17, which displays poverty status by census tract in the county, the areas with the highest percent of population with incomes below the poverty level (40 percent or more) are north and south of the City of Sacramento.
+As shown in Figure 26, which displays poverty status by census tract in the county, the areas with the highest percent of population with incomes below the poverty level (40 percent or more) are north and south of the City of Sacramento.
 While poverty exists throughout the county, it is most concentrated in the unincorporated communities near the City of Sacramento.